MarcusRei/MarcusRei/README.md

 # Halloj!
 - 👋 My name is Marcus and I´m a frontend developer from Stockholm.
 You can call me Macke or Mackan if you like!

-- I am an absolute nerd in everything related to photography and videogames.
+- I am an absolute nerd in everything related to photography, 3D & videogames.

 - I am a student at Medieinstitutet and right now I´m an Intern at Developed by Me